 Recurrent decoder block

-Similarly, the recurrent decoder block contains of a forward decoder layer and a backward decoder layer.
+Similarly, the recurrent decoder block contains a forward decoder layer and a backward decoder layer.
 Its target is to decode the feature embeddings to the outputs that are closed to the inputs, and it needs to use back propagation to update the parameters of the entire RFA.

 Specifically, given the feature embedding of forward encoder layer and backward one, the operations of decoding are described as follows: